HigorAlves/mini-brain.fm/.github/README.md

 ### Requirements

 - Track urls must not be hardcoded in the front end. a server must be created to tell the front end what mp3s are eligible to be played for a given mental state.
   - example server: `get /tracks/focus`, `get /tracks/relax`, ...etc.
 - you must use git to commit your work. use the same messaging, and commit sizes you would use for work.
 - make sure to include a readme with directions on how to get your project up and running.

 ### Assets

 - three mp3s have been provided for each mental state. you can use those as the audio files in this project.

+# How to run

+## Client

+You need to go inside the folder named client and run `yarn run build` then `yarn start`

+> You need to install all dependencies first

+## Api

+You need to go inside the folder named client and run `yarn run build` then `yarn start`

+> You need to install all dependencies first